zenzen-sol/metalex/notes/whitepaper-cmts.md

 - Cultivating a community of lawyers who are willing to engage in this kind of work, and who don't lazily fall back into broken-but-familiar patterns.

 - Re-aligning lawyer incentives away from "make-work" outputs that keep them in the business of charging hourly rates for endless consultations.

-## Multilateral Appeal

-It's interesting that the MetaLeX thesis should resonate equally with:

-- Anyone who has looked deeply into DAO governance and uncovered a version of traditional corporate governance (delegation to boards and committees, capture by influential personalities, etc.), but under a veneer of "decentralization".

-- Anyone who has been forced to slog through fundraising, setting up an ESOP, setting up a JV or acquisition, or any other significant corporate event.

-In my experience, the legal documents involved in these tasks are full of dubious logic puzzles, webs of cross-references, and unexplained references to extrinsic sources.
-An unintiated reader has no hope of understanding these documents without a lawyer's help, which sets up an unhealthy dependency on the lawyer's continued involvement.
-In other words, there is a powerful incentive for lawyers to keep the documents as complex and confusing as possible.

-It's also a given that the legal industry poses no threat in terms of competition.
-It is firmly entrenched in a 10-year+ lag behind the rest of the economy in terms of adopting new technologies, and will remain there until it's forced to alter its business model.

 ## Recent Developments in the Underlying Tech